Forester93/ready-set-go/README.md

 ## Description

-Your lightweight fitness tracker tool to help you be on top of your exercises and fitness goals!
+A lightweight fitness tracker tool to help you be on top of your exercises and fitness goals!

 ### Technologies